GarnettJZ/CTF-Writeups/MyFirstField_CORNCTF.md

 These results proved that the book was not in the End.

-Therefor, the only remaining location for the book was the main Overworld, whose chunk data is stored in the `region` folder.
+Therefore, the only remaining location for the book was the main Overworld, whose chunk data is stored in the `region` folder.

 I repeated my most reliable search, this time targeting the `region` folder: